IAPViewer Documentation

 - Pull down to refresh.

-The RF RSSI Cutoff preference (Settings → Site Settings) hides BSSIDs and SSIDs whose signal is weaker than the configured threshold (Aruba's positive scale — higher = weaker).
+The RF RSSI Cutoff preference (Settings → Filters & Thresholds) hides BSSIDs and SSIDs whose signal is weaker than the configured threshold (Aruba's positive scale — higher = weaker).

 Client Detail

 The per-client card.
-Reached from Clients & APs, Clients, the Performance tab, Search, and the Connected Clients list inside AP Detail.
+Reached from Clients & APs, Clients, the cluster dashboard's Issue Breakdown, Search, and the Connected Clients list inside AP Detail.

 Sections